papabricole/Marlin/README.md

-# Marlin 3D Printer Firmware for Monoprice Delta Mini
+# Marlin 3D Printer Firmware for Monoprice Delta Mini test

 A fork of Marlin firmware (2.5.2) for the Monoprice MP Mini Delta 3d printer